 All Zacks Trade investors also receive a security code device that generates unique login codes that must be used for each login attempt.

 Zacks Trade feedback is far from plentiful and its small handful of reviews offer mixed feedback.

-On Trustpilot, Zacks Trade holds a TrustScore of 3.9 out of 5 based on four reviews.
+On Trustpilot, Zacks Trade holds a TrustScore of 4 out of 5 based on five reviews.
 The two complaints cite a frustrating signup process and difficulty accessing the account of a deceased account holder.
 The positive feedback praises the platform’s ease of use and attentive customer service.